 Paula: Exactly.
 We’ve used JETNET and AIRPAC with great results.
-They do charge for their service, but it is well worth the money, for us anyway, to not have to mess with the FAA database, which is not the easiest thing in the world.
+They do charge for their service, but it is well worth the money for aviation companies, to not have to mess with the FAA database, which is not the easiest thing in the world.

 John: It’s not even easy when all you want to do is renew your aircraft registration.

 Paula: That’s true.
 Rather than dealing with them, it’s sometimes worth the money to use one of these third-party lists and work with a consultant who can help you kind of narrow that down, what are the criteria that will help you identify a qualified customer.
 Another thing that you might want to look for are things like psychographics.
 These are things that we can get from the web.
 You may have heard from some of the scary news stories that the social media sites, particularly Facebook, collects a heck of a lot of psychographic data about you based on your performance, based on what you click on on websites and other places.